Donna Talbot, Chair

 Regina Garza Mitchell

-Within the Educational Leadership area, one undergraduate minor, three graduate degrees and two certificates are offered.
-The undergraduate minor in Leadership for Social Change allows undergraduate students to combine the study of the Social Change Leadership model with their major field of study.
+Within the Educational Leadership area, three graduate degrees and one certificate are offered.
 The Masters of Arts in Educational Leadership prepares students for entry and mid-level leadership positions in K-12, higher education, and organizational settings via four areas: (1) K-12 School Principal Leadership; (2) K-12 School Principal Leadership and Interscholastic Athletic Administration; (3) Educational and Global Leadership; and (4) Higher Education and Student Affairs Leadership.
-The Educational Specialist in Educational Leadership focuses on preparation for central office K-12 leadership positions, while the Doctor of Philosophy in Educational Leadership is targeted toward upper leadership positions within the areas of K-12, Higher Education, Workforce Education and Development, or other environments engaged in education or adult learning.
-The Certificate Program in Higher Education and Student Affairs is designed to enhance the work of current professionals in student affairs or related positions, while the Certificate in Educational Leadership: Central Office Endorsement is for K12 educators.
+The Educational Specialist in Educational Leadership focuses on preparation for central office K-12 leadership positions, while the Doctor of Philosophy in Educational Leadership is targeted toward upper leadership positions within the areas of K-12, Higher Education, Career Technical Education, or other environments engaged in education or adult learning.
+The Certificate Program in Higher Education and Student Affairs is designed to enhance the work or current professionals in student affairs or related positions.

-Within the Evaluation, Measurement, and Research area, two graduate degrees and three certificates are offered.
+Within the Evaluation, Measurement, and Research area, two graduate degrees are offered.
 Graduates from the Master of Arts in Evaluation, Measurement, and Research are qualified to serve in a staff position in evaluation, testing, or research units in school or non-school settings, or in local, state, or federal government agencies.
 Those receiving the Doctor of Philosophy in Evaluation, Measurement, and Research are prepared to serve as leaders in such organizations, and/or to obtain faculty positions within evaluation, measurement, and research programs at institutions of higher education.
-In addition, EMR offers graduate certificates in Qualitative Research Methods, Mixed-methods, and Evaluation.

-Within the Educational and Instructional Technology area, an advanced certificate program is offered, as well as one graduate degree.
-Both the Certificate Program and the Master of Arts in Educational and Instructional Technology prepare students to serve as technology leaders within various organizations.
+Within the Educational Technology area, an advanced certificate program is offered, as well as one graduate degree.
+Both the Certificate Program in Educational and Instructional Technology and the Master of Arts in Educational and Instructional Technology prepare students to serve as technology leaders within various organizations.